 - Once plants are removed, they should be placed in a black garbage bag and placed on an impermeable surface for up to 1 week.
 This will kill off any viable materials before disposal.

-Related posts about Invasives
+Related Information about Invasives